ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 [w3]: https://www.w3schools.com/python/gloss_python_escape_characters.asp

 1. Assign a string that contains a newline to the variable `newline`.
 Then display `newline` via the Python console.
 2. The `print` function renders output in a properly formatted manner.
 Use this function to print `newline`.
 3. How does the output between these two displays differ?
 Why do you think this is?

 ### Exercise

 1. Chose a directory on your computer that you're familiar with, such as your current working directory.
 Determine the path to the directory, then use `os.listdir` to display its contents.
 Do the files displayed match what you see in your systems file browser?
 2. Send a path to `os.path.exists` and inspect its output.
 What does this function do?
 See if you can change its output.
 If you can, why did it change?

 ### Exercise

-1. Open the help file for the Pandas `read_csv` function.
-The `sep` parameter controls which characters Pandas looks for when determining the columns in a file.
+1. Open the help file for the Polars `read_csv` function.
+The `separator` parameter controls which characters Polars looks for when determining the columns in a file.
 What is the default character?
 2. A TSV file is similar to CSV files, except it uses tabs to delimit columns.
    Tabs are represented by escape sequences in Python.
 Find the right sequence and explain how you would load a TSV file with `read_csv`.
-3. Reload the `banknotes` data, but this time specify `\s` for the `sep` parameter. `\s` represents a space.
-When you load the data using this sequence, what happens?
-Why?